dnadanushka/TV-Radio-Stream-Player/README.md

 Android java youtube TV live stream player and a radio player from url

 ## TV Player
-TV feed is taken from the youtube.
+- TV feed is taken from the youtube.
-YoutubeAndroidPlayerAPI is used.
+- YoutubeAndroidPlayerAPI is used.
-API key has to be placed in config.java
+- API key has to be placed in config.java
-Video code also placed in the
+- Video code also placed in the COnfig.java

 ## Radio Player